tillbiskup/labinform-eln/docs/introduction.rst

 The case for (electronic) labbooks
 ==================================

-To begin with some probably unpleasant truths: Labbooks need not be electronic, not even in the "digital age" we are living in.
+To begin with some probably inconvenient truths: Labbooks need not be electronic, not even in the "digital age" we are living in.
 Furthermore, an ELN is clearly not the solution to all problems regarding reproducibility and quality of research, nor is it a key component of "research data management".
+Just don't confuse the tool with the solution.

 Documenting all aspects of the research process on all the different stages of the research as well as the data life cycles is, however, a crucial aspect of the scientific method.
 As such, scientific recordkeeping is therefore crucial for reproducible research and a key aspect of research data management.